Grounded treatment reasoning

 ATHENA-R1

-Shanghua Gao1, Ayush Noori1,2,3, Richard Zhu1, Zhenglun Kong1, Xiaorui Su1, Curtis Ginder1,4, Justin Kauffman5, Benjamin Glicksberg5,6,7, Joshua Lampert5,6,8, Ankit Sakhuja5,9,10, Ashwin Sawant5,9,11, ATHENA-R1 Evaluation Consortium12, David A. Clifton2,13, Noa Dagan3,14,15, Ran Balicer3,14,16, Marinka Zitnik1,3,17,18,19,†
+Shanghua Gao1, Ayush Noori1,2,3, Richard Zhu1, Curtis Ginder1,4, Zhenglun Kong1, Xiaorui Su1, Justin Kauffman5, Benjamin S. Glicksberg5,6,7, Joshua Lampert5,6,8, Ankit Sakhuja5,9,10, Ashwin Sawant5,9,11, ATHENA-R1 Evaluation Consortium12, David A. Clifton2,13, Noa Dagan3,14,15, Ran Balicer3,14,16, Marinka Zitnik1,3,17,18,19,†

 1. Department of Biomedical Informatics, Harvard Medical School, Boston, MA

-6. Hasso Plattner Institute for Digital Health at Mount Sinai
+6. The Hasso Plattner Institute for Digital Health at Mount Sinai, Icahn School of Medicine at Mount Sinai and Mount Sinai Health System, New York City, NY, USA

-17. Kempner Institute, Harvard University, Cambridge, MA
+17. Kempner Institute for the Study of Natural and Artificial Intelligence, Harvard University, Cambridge, MA

 18. Broad Institute of MIT and Harvard, Cambridge, MA